Germany Approves €3B in New Ukraine Military Aid

 A further €8.3 billion were earmarked for Kyiv for 2026 to 2029.

-‘UN Will Not Protect From Putin’s Desire to Return’ – Zelensky on Peacekeeping Mission

-But the situation has changed dramatically since US President Donald Trump reached out to Russia’s Vladimir Putin to end the war and froze military aid for Ukraine, while casting doubt on America’s commitment to NATO.
+But the situation has changed dramatically since US President Donald Trump reached out to Russia’s Vladimir Putin to end the war and suspended military aid to Ukraine.
+He also cast doubt on America’s commitment to NATO.

 Russia and Ukraine on Friday traded accusations of massive overnight attacks, three days before both sides will hold talks with US officials in Saudi Arabia on how to halt the war.